Maa Da Ladla

-Maa Da Ladla is an Indian Punjabi comedy film directed by Uday Pratap Singh.
+Maa Da Ladla is an Indian Punjabi-language comedy film directed by Uday Pratap Singh.
 The film was initially released on 16 September 2022 in India and USA.

 Plot

 The story revolves around three characters: Gora, Sehaj and Kevin.
-Gora is a struggling actor while Sehaj is a single mother who lives with her son Kevin.
+Gora is a struggling actor, while Sehaj is a single mother who lives with her son Kevin.
 Sehaj hires Gora to play Kevin's father.
 Will everything go according to plan?